 Before I tell you about my day, let me tell you a bit about the BACD and how you can get involved too!

-This in blue is taken directly from their website’s “About the BACD” section…
+The text in blue below is taken directly from their website’s “About the BACD” section…

-We plan to create an environment where everyone can come together to share their knowledge and experiences, so that everyone can become better at what they do – regardless of their level of prior knowledge.
-Currently any dentist can offer cosmetic dentistry irrespective of their training or experience beyond the basic dental degree.
+We plan to create an environment where everyone can come together to share their knowledge and experiences so that everyone can become better at what they do – regardless of their level of prior knowledge.
+Currently, any dentist can offer cosmetic dentistry irrespective of their training or experience beyond the basic dental degree.
 There are no specialist qualifications and no specialist register.
-Techniques constantly progress and the public are becoming increasingly dentally educated and discerning so it’s essential to stay up-to-date.”
+Techniques constantly progress and the public is becoming increasingly dentally educated and discerning so it’s essential to stay up-to-date.”

 If you’re a UK dental student reading this then you can also sign up to be a BACD Student Member via their website – it is very reasonable at £30